DaintyJet/vChat_On_Linux/README.md

 ## Environment
 ### Wine
 [Wine](https://www.winehq.org/) is a compatibility layer program which allows Windows programs to be run on Linux systems by converting windows system calls to POSIX/Linux call on the fly.
-This can be installed on a Linux system using it's normal package manager.
+This can be installed on a Linux system using a distribution's normal package manager.

 ```bash
 $ sudo apt install Wine